 Stereo microscope advantagesBetter depth perception making sample manipulation easier

-Stereo microscope disadvantages No recording capabilities or image acquision possible, only for positioning
+Stereo microscope disadvantages No recording capabilities or image acquisition possible, only for positioning

 Stereo microscope advantagesOften cheaper than digital microscope systems

-Stereo microscope disadvantages There can be risks when probing or observing strong light source
+Stereo microscope disadvantages Some user risks if observing strong light sources

 Probe station with stereo microscope